nosqlbench/nosqlbench-docs/site/content/drivers/stdout.md

 # stdout activity type

 This is an activity type which allows for the generation of data into to stdout or a file.
-It reads the standard nosqlbench YAML format.
+It reads the standard NoSQLBench YAML format.
 It can read YAML activity files for any activity type that uses the curly brace token form in statements.